caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

     *int*, *optional*, *default = 5*

-    Cutoff to select sources in the SUMSS map, corrected for the primary beam (Jy) or cutoff in sigmas for sofia source finder
+    Flux-density threshold for selecting sources in the SUMSS map, corrected for the primary beam.
+Value given is in units of Jy, or is the minimum signal-to-noise ratio (i.e. number of sigma_rms), used for SoFiA source-finding.

   **scale_noise_window**

     *int*, *optional*, *default = 101*

-    window size where SoFiA measures the local rms, units of pixels
+    Size of the window over which SoFiA measures the local rms, in units of pixels.